 Some people require treatment involving the bone marrow, such as a transplant.

 The lower the radiation dose, the more likely it is that the person will recover.
-The speed of recovery can range from several weeks to about 2 years.
+The speed of recovery can range from

 Some companies perform field surveys to assess the levels and safety of radiation in a building, area, or geographic region.

 By testing the blood, a doctor may be able to identify harmful exposure to ionizing radiation.

 Typically, doctors conduct these tests in response to an event such as an accident at a nuclear power plant or the detonation of a nuclear bomb.

 Exposure to non-ionizing radiation at typical levels is not harmful.
 However, exposure to ionizing radiation can be a serious threat to health, if the right precautions are not in place.

 People should take steps to limit their exposure to ionizing EMFs, by wearing sunscreen, for example.